-Still, the scene of Wendy making dinner while watching television is so pedestrian, ordinary and everyday that, by virtue of the way in which Kubrick manages to film such scenes with a great deal of frank intimacy, the viewer may feel themselves a sense of deja vu, just as the viewer might have strongly connected with Danny watching cartoons on the television while eating his lunch.
+The scene of Wendy making dinner while watching television is so pedestrian, ordinary and everyday that, by virtue of the way in which Kubrick manages to film such with a great deal of frank intimacy, the viewer may feel themselves a sense of deja vu, just as the viewer might have strongly connected with Danny watching cartoons on the television while eating his lunch.
 Though the place is unfamiliar, for the 1970s viewer, watching news on the television while making and eating dinner was an ritual repeated in home after home.

 185 Low shot rear of Danny tracking him in Room 237 hall.
 (41:13)

 Cut to, from the rear, a view of Danny dressed in blue overalls and red sweater, zooming on his trike down a guest hall of the hotel over a carpet of hexagonal red, black (or sepia) and orange graphic elements.
 He passes an open stairwell door on the right, its light shining greenly, red doors of an elevator to the left of him.

 We are trained to be alert to these red elevator doors, looking for the ones that will spill blood, and due the green stairwell and carpet we are aware these aren't the ones.

 Danny appears to be wearing the same clothing that he wore in his Big Wheel circuit of the Colorado Lounge in the "A Month Later" section.